litmuschaos/chaos-scheduler/README.md

 hardening of application workloads on Kubernetes easy by automating the execution of chaos experiments.
 A sample chaos injection workflow could be as simple as:

-- Install the Litmus infrastructure components (RBAC, CRDs), the scheduler & Experiment custom resource bundles via helm charts
+- Install the Litmus infrastructure components (RBAC, CRDs), the scheduler, the operator & Experiment custom resource bundles via helm charts
 - Annotate the application under test (AUT), enabling it for chaos
-- Create a ChaosEngine custom resource tied to the AUT, which describes the experiment list to be executed
+- Create a ChaosSchedule custom resource, which describes the ChaosEngine template to be scheduled

 Benefits provided by the Chaos scheduler include: